 Preserved Lemon Tagine

 Today, we’re diving once again into the wonderful world of tagines, but we’re taking the robust tagine flavor in a lighter a brighter direction with some Moroccan preserved lemons.
-You can buy preserved lemons from specialty food shops or you can make them yourself.
-(Our recipe will be coming soon.)
+You can buy preserved lemons from specialty food shops or you can make preserved lemons yourself.

 Preserving lemons in a salt brine has been used since the 1800s (and maybe earlier) as a way to keep the fruits fresh for long journeys.
 The salt adds a unique savory element to the tartness of the lemons which brings a distinct bright flavor to any dish that they are used in.